 You will see three circles.
 The first circle comprises everything your consumer wants or needs.
 The second circle includes everything your brand does best, including consumer benefits, product features, or proven claims.
 And, finally, the third circle lists what your competitor does best.

-To illustrate, click on the competitive strategy diagram to zoom in.
+To illustrate, click on the blue ocean brand strategy diagram to zoom in.

 Your brand’s winning zone (in green), is the space that matches up “What consumers want” with “What your brand does best.”
 This space provides you a distinct positioning you can own and defend from attack.
 As a result, your brand must be able to satisfy the consumer needs better than any other competitor can.